Raisa Bohatyriova: Ukraine

 On October 20, 2014, Bohatyriova was declared a suspect in the large-scale embezzlement of ₴6 million in budget funds.
-The next day she was placed on the wanted list, and the court ordered the seizure of three apartments in Kyiv, one apartment in Yalta, and three houses in (the village) Pidhirtsi (in Obukhiv Raion) owned by her and her husband.
+The next day she was placed on the wanted list, and the court ordered the seizure of three apartments in Kyiv, one apartment in Yalta, and three houses in (the village) Pidhirtsi (in Obukhiv Raion) owned by she and her husband.

 Early March 2014, the European Union froze all funds belonging to Bohatyriova because they also suspected her of illegal use of budget funds.
 On January 12, 2015, Interpol published an international red notice again Bohatyriova as wanted for corruption and charges of "misappropriation, embezzlement or conversion of property by malversation."
 According to the Ukrainian government, she has since repaid government funds that had been allegedly misappropriated.
 For this, her funds in the EU were unfrozen.

 In the years following the 2014 Ukrainian revolution, Bohatyriova's whereabouts were unknown.
 On August 27, 2019, Bohatyriova returned to Ukraine and was immediately detained by the police.
 She was released from the pre-trial detention center two days later after Vadym Novynskyi had posted bail for her.